 A referral to the behavioral health provider does not mean that something is wrong with you or that your provider believes that your symptoms are imaginary.
 Rather, it means that your provider believes that we may be able to help you feel better and improve your health and medical condition(s).

 Behaviorists will start by talking to you about your symptoms, how you are coping with them, how you are functioning, your needs and goals.
-They will collaborate with you on setting realistic goals for yourself and deciding how you want to achieve them.
-They will likely recommend things you can do outside of the clinic between appointments.
-Behaviorists typically see patients one to six times and the sessions are about 20-30 minutes every two to four weeks.
-They can also help refer you to other services outside of the clinic as needed (seeing a mental health counselor for example).
+We will collaborate with you on setting realistic goals for yourself and deciding how you want to achieve them.
+We will likely recommend things you can do outside of the clinic between appointments.
+Behaviorists may typically see you one to six times.
+The sessions are about 20-30 minutes every two to four weeks.
+We can also help refer you to other services outside of the clinic as needed (seeing a mental health counselor for example).

-Some examples: Diabetes, persistent pain, weight management, elevated blood pressure or cholesterol, asthma, insomnia, fatigue, smoking cessation, memory problems, migraines/headaches, gastro-intestinal problems, sexual dysfunction, problems related to pregnancy, ADHD.
+Some examples: Diabetes, persistent pain, substance and/or drug dependence, weight management, elevated blood pressure or cholesterol, asthma, insomnia, fatigue, smoking cessation, memory problems, migraines/headaches, gastro-intestinal problems, sexual dysfunction, problems related to pregnancy, ADHD.